supernovia/Scripts/org/README.md

-# WordCamp Status Highlighter
+# Campus Connect Status Highlighter

-A Tampermonkey userscript that highlights WordPress community event tracker and report tables with color-coded side stripes and optional filters.
+A Tampermonkey userscript that highlights Campus Connect trackers and report with color-coded side stripes and optional filters.
 Makes it easier to scan a list of events for status — now with *racing stripes* for upcoming events. 🏁

 ## Features